awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 # Working with Patch Manager \(AWS CLI\)<a name="patch-manager-cli-commands"></a>

-The section includes examples of CLI commands that you can use to perform Patch Manager configuration tasks\.
+The section includes examples of AWS Command Line Interface \(AWS CLI\) commands that you can use to perform configuration tasks for Patch Manager, a capability of AWS Systems Manager\.

 For an illustration of using the AWS CLI to patch a server environment by using a custom patch baseline, see [Walkthrough: Patch a server environment \(AWS CLI\)](sysman-patch-cliwalk.md)\.

-For more information about using the CLI for AWS Systems Manager tasks, see the [AWS Systems Manager section of the AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)\.
+For more information about using the AWS CLI for AWS Systems Manager tasks, see the [AWS Systems Manager section of the AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)\.

 **Topics**
 + [Create a patch baseline](#patch-manager-cli-commands-create-patch-baseline)